Electoral Act 1993

 2. that it may determine that the applicant’s immigration status means that the applicant is not qualified to be registered as an elector if information to the contrary is not made available to it by or on behalf of the applicant within 10 working days after the applicant receives the notice.

-1. If the Electoral Commission receives no response within the time required, it must, as soon as practicable, deliver to the applicant (personally or by post) a further written notice that specifies—
+1. If the Electoral Commission receives no response within the time required, it must, as soon as practicable, give written notice again to the applicant stating

 2. the advice that it received under section 263A(5) in respect of the applicant; and